 For information about the process of applying to DARE including the deadlines and criteria, please check the Access College website: www.accesscollege.ie

 We would encourage all applicants with learning differences/health conditions/ disabilities who apply through the CAO to indicate and give details of your learning difference/health condition/ disability.
-Giving this information will not adversely affect your application in any way.
+Giving this information is confidential and will not adversely affect your application in any way.

 How are CIT DARE Offers made?

 DARE reduced points and merit offers are made through CAO and are in round 1 and some reduced points offers are made in round 2 if there are places still available.
 If you get a DARE reduced points offer this will appear as a regular offer online through the CAO.
-You will receive a letter to inform you that you have received a DARE offer and that if you accept the place you must register fully with the Disability Support Service and attend the DSS Orientation as these are part of the conditions of the DARE offer.
+You will then receive a letter from the DSS to inform you that you have received a DARE offer, and that if you accept the place you must register fully with the Disability Support Service and attend the DSS Orientation as these are part of the conditions of the DARE offer.

 What DARE places are available in CIT?

 CIT has a guideline quota of 5% of reduced points DARE places on all first year full time undergraduate programmes.
 Many DARE students get enough points for the course of their choice each year.

-To see the guideline numbers of places available on each individual course please download this document:
+To see the guideline number of places available on each individual course in CIT, please download this document:

 Can I still get supports in CIT even if I am not eligible for DARE?

-We recommend that students eligible for DARE and get enough points for their course still register with the Disability Support Service (DSS).
+- We recommend that those students who are eligible for DARE and get enough points for their course should still register with the Disability Support Service (DSS).

-Every year the Disability Support Service organises information evenings on the DARE application process and is present at different events:
+Every year the CIT Disability Support Service organises information evenings on the DARE application process and is present at different events: